ColetteThomson/smart_events/README.md

 * user messaging: confirmation of 'updating' or 'deleting' of a project.
 * This feature fulfills the user stories: *'As a returning user, I want to be able to find (read/view) the information I'm looking for'* and *'As a returning user, I want to be able to edit (update) existing content, as per my permissions'* and *'*As a returning user, I want to be able to delete existing content, as per my permissions'* and *'As a returning user, I want to have appropriate access to website content as per my permissions'* and *'As a returning user, I want confirmation of actions I have performed on the WMP website'*.

+### 'Update...' pages and 'Delete...' button for 'Projects', 'Admin People' and 'Tech Support People'
+Note: this page is permission-based and becomes accessible when clicking the 'project name...' from the 'All Projects' page OR the 'person name...' from the 'All Admin People' OR 'All Tech Support People' pages.
+This page is also accessible from the 'Personal Details' and 'Project Details' pages.

+A mockup of the 'Update Project' page (from 'Projects') can be found [here](..). <br>
+A mockup of the 'Update Person' page (from 'Admin People') can be found [here](..). <br>
+A mockup of the 'Update Person' page (from 'Tech People') can be found [here](..). <br>

+The **Update...** pages are intended to provide:
+* a pre-populated form with existing information on: 'Projects' OR 'Admin People' OR 'Tech Support People'.
+* an 'update...' button to confirm the user's changes to the existing form information.
+* user messaging: confirmation of the 'updating' of a project's details OR a person's details.
+* This feature fulfills the user stories: *'As a returning user, I want to be able to find (read/view) the information I'm looking for'* and *'As a returning user, I want to be able to edit (update) existing content, as per my permissions'* and *'As a returning user, I want to have appropriate access to website content as per my permissions'* and *'As a returning user, I want confirmation of actions I have performed on the WMP website'*.

+The **Delete...** button (next to the 'update' button)
+Note: this button is permission-based and is accessible from the 'All Projects' page OR the 'All Admin People' page OR the 'All Tech Support People' page.
+This button is also accessible from the 'Personal Details' and 'Project Details' pages.
+* an 'delete...' button to confirm the user's decision to delete: a 'project' from 'All Projects' OR a 'person' from 'All Admin People' OR 'All Tech Support People' pages.
+* user messaging: confirmation of the 'deleting' of a project's details OR a person's details.
+* This feature fulfills the user stories: *'As a returning user, I want to be able to find (read/view) the information I'm looking for'* and '*As a returning user, I want to be able to delete existing content, as per my permissions'* and *'As a returning user, I want to have appropriate access to website content as per my permissions'* and *'As a returning user, I want confirmation of actions I have performed on the WMP website'*.